AshvinPainiaye/tavoiture.com/README.md

 3. configure src/Database.php to connect to your database note : - default configuration : root and no password
 4. composer run
+5. open your web browser and go to http://localhost:8888/